samaritan23/pdf-management-system-frontend/README.md

 # PDF Management System

 This project is a Document Management System built with React and Material-UI (MUI).
 It allows users to view PDF documents, share documents with other users, and generate shareable links.
-The project includes features such as user authentication, document viewing amd commenting, and sharing functionality with access control.
+The project includes features such as user authentication, document viewing and commenting, and sharing functionality with access control.

 ## Screenshots
 <img width="600" alt="image" src="https://github.com/samaritan23/pdf-management-system-frontend/assets/88231536/64e51c3a-7f79-45a3-8b21-479d2c94f237">